Last Updated on 19 August 2024 by Cycloscope

 The Cinelli Hobootleg Geo is the latest release of the historical Italian bike manufacturer – big tires, and aggressive off-road geometry – it really is an interesting rig for bikepacking, but not just that.

-Those new types of hybrid bikes, half-gravel, half-touring, half-MTB are kind of flooding the market of adventure bicycles right now.
-This category of adventure bikes are often referred to as Plus Bicycles
+Those new types of hybrid bikes, half-gravel, half-touring, and half-MTB are kind of flooding the market of adventure bicycles right now.
+This category of adventure bikes is often referred to as Plus Bicycles

-Catering to the raising bikepacking scene, the Hobo Geo by Cinelli fulfills all the latest trends, and with the added appeal of the “Italian design” is most likely to become a dream-bike for many.
+Catering to the rising bikepacking scene, the Hobo Geo by Cinelli fulfills all the latest trends, and with the added appeal of the “Italian design” is most likely to become a dream bike for many.

 Let’s dive into a more detailed description while reading the opinions of Daniele and Simona from BeCycling, who are actually crossing the Americas on two Cinelli Hobootleg Geo.
 They also kindly provided all the pictures in this blog article (thanks a lot guys!).